-Guidelines

-Further guidelines include:

--

-Intensive feeding systems enterprises and/or supply chain managers should select from or use a combination of the following marketing systems: over the hooks - price schedule grids over the hooks - trading forward contracts on-farm purchases saleyards.
+Recommended procedures Guidelines It is recommended that: Further guidelines include: 51.1 General Intensive feeding systems enterprises and/or supply chain managers should select from or use a combination of the following marketing systems: over the hooks - price schedule grids over the hooks - trading forward contracts on-farm purchases saleyards.
 All associated advantages and disadvantages of each marketing system should be considered.
 Gross margin budgets should be completed prior to sheep and lambs entering intensive finishing systems and marketing agreements being put in place.
-Feedback between processors and producers should be freely available and unreserved The following factors should be considered that will influence dressing percentage of lambs: breed - Merino and first cross lambs tend to have lower dressing percentages than second cross lambs by 1.5 - 3.5%. sex - ram and wether lambs will dress approximately 0.5-1.5% lower than ewe lambs of similar carcase weight. time off feed - dressing percentages
+Feedback between processors and producers should be freely available and unreserved The following factors should be considered that will influence dressing percentage of lambs: breed - Merino and first cross lambs tend to have lower dressing percentages than second cross lambs by 1.5 - 3.5%. sex - ram and wether lambs will dress approximately 0.5-1.5% lower than ewe lambs of similar carcase weight. time off feed - dressing percentages time off feed - dressing per

-increase by; 1% after 4 hours off feed, 2% after 12 hours and 4% after 24 hours.
+y; 1% after 4 hours off feed, 2 hours and 4% after 24 hours.

 0 fat score

 Table 51-1 - Effect of fat score on dressing percentage.

 Fat Indicative dressing %

 score for second cross lambs

 1 41

 2 43

 3 45

 4 47

 5 49

-0 h - freshly shorn lambs have ssing percentages than woolly
+0 wool length - freshly shorn lambs have higher dressing percentages than woolly lambs.

-0 processing - there will be variances in dressing percentages between sheep and lamb processed for the export and domestic markets and between processors.
+0 dressing p g - there will be variances in percentages between sheep processed for the export and markets and between

+processors.